vippsas/vipps-login-wordpress/README.md

 ### User can register with one click

 Login with Vipps MobilePay is the easiest way to create a new account.
 Sharing high-quality data from the user's Vipps profile with the site owner.
 Available information includes name, email, address, phone number, and birthdate.
-The identity of all Vipps MobilePay users is verified by each markets leading electronic IDs, so rest assured that these are real people with correct name and information.
+The identity of all Vipps MobilePay users is verified by each market's leading electronic IDs, so rest assured that these are real people with correct name and information.
 (Please note: Standard WordPress does not register information other than name and email, so apart from WooCommerce, you will need to write code to use this information for your particular application.)

 ### Link existing account